 Language is “also an expression of the diversity of thought, each language is also a view of the world.”
 (Wilhelm von Humboldt)

-Language is not only a mere means of communication and of communicating with other people, a language also takes on the function of a mediator, expressing cultural tradition and peculiarity.
+Language is not only a mere means of communication and of communicating with other people.
+Indeed, a language also takes on the function of a mediator, expressing cultural tradition and peculiarity.

 Language and identity

 The question of one’s own identity is closely linked to the language.
 Language is a symbol of cohesion and unites people, nations and states.
 It serves to simplify understanding among the population.
 There are 24 official languages in the European Union, which all have the same value.
 In order to ensure communication among the citizens of the Union, many professional translators and interpreters work every day and provide translation services of a high standard.
 Language must not be a barrier to understanding and communication.
-This is the principle on which the specialist translation services of the European institutions are based.
-The existence of different languages must not be a barrier to understanding in everyday life either.
-Making translations on your own is not an easy task, which you would be better off turning to a translation agency.
-We, at Smylingua, invite you to take part and we are happy to accept your requests.
+This is the principle on which the specialized translation services of the European institutions are based.
+The existence of different languages must not be a barrier to understanding either.
+Making translations on your own is not an easy task, that is why it would be better to trust a translation agency.
+We, at Smylingua, invite you to contact us and we would be happy to accept your requests.

 Which languages belong to you, which ones are (un)important to you personally?

 This question can usually be answered immediately with the languages you speak yourself.
-In addition to your mother tongue, these often include languages that you learned during your school and university years or languages with which you have built up a family connection.
-Perhaps you have even worked in a linguistic context or lived in another language and cultural area.
+In addition to your mother tongue, these often include languages that you learned during your school and university years or languages with which you have built up thanks to a family connection.
+Perhaps you have even worked in a linguistic context or lived in a country where they speak another language and have a different culture.
 All these languages that are important to you personally and to which you have a connection belong to you and form part of your identity.

 You may not have asked yourself this question yet, because you assume that the definition of multilingualism includes a perfect command of at least two different languages at mother tongue level.
-In your view, only a person is considered multilingual if his or her parents come from different language contexts and if the person has grown up through contact with both languages.
+To you, a person is only considered multilingual if his or her parents come from different language contexts and if the person has grown up through contact with both languages.
 Multilingualism may be a term to you, but you find it difficult to give a correct definition or meaning.
 You also wonder whether multilingualism is a prerequisite for working as a translator or interpreter.

 The phenomenon of multilingualism is complex and of course plays an important role in communication between people, so translators and interpreters should know what lies behind this complex phenomenon of multilingualism and communication between people.